GigameshGarages/TussleNet/README.md

-# Overview
+# Progress
-Designed, Developed and Deployed on Kovan TestNet for the Chainlink 2020 Hackathon A Conflict Curation Consensus Algorithm Conserved on Chainlink Initiators and Adaptors
+* Designed, Developed and Deployed on Kovan TestNet for the Chainlink 2020 Hackathon

-# Summary
+# Introduction
+* A Conflict Curation Consensus Algorithm Conserved on Chainlink Initiators and Adaptors
-Deployment of a Chainlink Client in the Structure of a Chainlink VRF Powered RANDAO with POA Consensus
+* Deployment of a Chainlink Client in the Structure of a Chainlink VRF Powered RANDAO with POA Consensus

 # Theory
-Tussle is a consensus algorithm for conflict condensed consensus situations.
+* Tussle is a consensus algorithm for conflict condensed consensus situations.
+* Tussle is currently written based on Proof of Authority Consensus Algorithm
+* Tussle is transitining to Proof of Reputation along with Ethereum Roadmap

 # Examples
 Tussle between Trading Agents